comocamp/web/content/participation/index.md

 bookingLink = "https://ti.to/collaborate-vienna/comocamp-2024/with/95sigrw10p4"
 [[ tickets ]]
 title = """
-    ... then book your Hotel Room
+    ... and book your Hotel Room
     directly with Europahaus!
 """
 style = "hotel"